bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 ### Initializing A Stream

 A common situation is working with streams that only produce a value after an event, for example when an HTTP request completes or when a value changes in a form control.
-When using a stream like this in your components, you'll likely want to have an initial "base state" that your view can use during the initial render.
+When using a stream like this in your components, you’ll likely want to have an initial "base state" that your view can use during the initial render.
 In RxJS this is handled by the [`startWith`](https://rxjs.dev/api/operators/startWith) operator, which emits a value when the stream is first subscribed to.